ai-d-lab/microsite/src/content/blog/edusummit-IxDA-23.md

 We also compiled our experiences and thoughts into a comprehensive paper.
 For further information and access to the paper, please follow this [Link](https://ai-d-lab.github.io/blog/ai_is_not_a_wildcard/).

-A big thanks to Jürgen Späth, Chair of Education Summit 23, for inviting us and to the entire organizing team for their wonderful support and event organization.

 > - This article was written with the support of [ChatGPT](https://chat.openai.com/)